 2018 Vineyard Cup

-Pictured above: The green team helped ensure waste was correctly sorted!
+Pictured above: The green team helped ensure waste was correctly sorted.
 Photo credit: Sail Martha’s Vineyard

-With 72 boats racing and more than 200 competitors, the Vineyard Cup could easily be creating a massive amount of waste.
-But prior planning and a well-run system ensured the event only produced three cubic feet of trash.
+With 72 boats racing and more than 200 competitors, the Vineyard Cup could easily have created an excessive amount of waste, but prior planning and a well-run system ensured the event only produced three cubic feet of trash.
 The biggest trash generator?
 Thin plastic wrapping and ice bags.
 Both were necessary for sanitation purposes, but, unfortunately, are not easily recycled.

 New For 2018

-SailMV strives to spread awareness about ocean issues, particularly marine debris.
-With this in mind, they created an ‘Ocean Awareness Tent’ hosting seven local environmental organizations that provided learning materials and activities for kids and adults.
+In an effort to spread awareness about ocean issues, SailMV created an ‘Ocean Awareness Tent,’ hosting seven local environmental organizations that provided learning materials and activities for kids and adults.
 The groups included BiodiversityWorks, MV Shellfish Group, Great Pond Foundation, MV Fishermen’s Preservation Trust, Sailors for the Sea, Sea Education Association, and the Vineyard Conservation Society.
 Each group provided information about its focus and responsibility as well as an activity – from fish printing to canvas bag decorating, to understanding ocean acidification.
 SailMV also added a pledge for competitors and guests to sign in support of reducing trash in our oceans.